petalmd/useriq-react-native/README.md

 ### Show Helpcenter

-Helpcenter can be programatically invoked by calling `UserIQSDK.showHelpCenter()`
+Helpcenter can be programatically invoked by calling `UserIQSDK.showHelpCenter()` which returns promise

 ```javascipt
 var isHelpCenterShown = UserIQSDK.showHelpCenter();
 ```

 When Modal window or popup is active, helpcenter can't be shown.
-In those cases, above API will return `false`
+In those cases, above API will return a promise with "false"

 ### Show Contextual help
-Contextual help can be shown by calling `UserIQSDK.showCtxHelp()`
+Contextual help can be shown by calling `UserIQSDK.showCtxHelp()` which returns promise

 ```javascipt
 var isCtxHelpShown = UserIQSDK.showCtxHelp();
 ```

 Contextual help will only be shown when the current screen is tagged.
-If the current screen is not tagged then the above API will return `false`
+If the current screen is not tagged then the above API will return a promise with "false"

 #### InApp-Notification
 ![](images/inapp-default.gif)